Stanford Alumni Consulting Team (ACT)

 Stanford ACT member since 2006 specializing in financial, marketing, business planning, and general management.
 Bachelor of Electrical Engineering, Cornell; MSEE, Stanford; MBA studies at Stanford and Santa Clara University; Chartered Financial Analyst.
 30 years of Management Experience, Four Silicon Valley Start-ups in Market Research, Computer Sales and Software Development; held financial, sales, and general management positions in the US, Canada, and Europe.
 Extensive acquisition experience.

 Stanford ACT member since 2016 specializing in general management, bank relations and finance, and strategic planning.
 BA Economics Dartmouth College, MBA Stanford GSB International Finance.
 40 years of management experience in U.S. and Asian banking.
 Founder and management of several community banks.
 Peace Corps in Sri Lanka with World Health Organization project.
-Officer and director for Hartnell College Foundation.
+David serves with several local nonprofit boards.

 Stanford ACT member since 2010 specializing in board development, financial planning, and build-outs of new and young organizations.
 BA Political Science, Ohio University; MA Administration of Higher Education, Syracuse University.
-40 years as executive with nonprofits in higher education, international research centers and performing arts; 8 years consulting in board development, finance, fundraising and executive coaching.
+40 years as executive with nonprofits in higher education, international research centers and performing arts.
+Since retiring in 2007, he has offered consulting in board development, finance, fundraising and executive coaching.
 Author of book on fundraising published by BoardSource.

 What we do